 Perez reveals struggle throughout season

+Perez revealed that he's struggled with managing the tyres all season, which is why they went with two pit-stops over the one.
 He added: "I think I did struggle a bit with these tyres, managing the tyres in the race.
 So hopefully will be something that we will improve for next year."